janaom/dataplex-tutorial/README.md

 🔐 Unified security and access control

 This tutorial will guide you through setting up and using Dataplex to manage your data estate on GCP.

+I am using the same BQ table as in the previous tutorial [bq-data-masking-example](https://github.com/janaom/bq-data-masking-example).

 # Data Catalog